Blog Post

 On the shallow associated banks of the ditches, he finds lots of what he calls ‘yellow marl’ – “there was a quantity of the yellowish marl within the ditch and about the site of the palisade” (Cleal et al., 1995, p.278) – Marl was originally an old term loosely applied to a variety of materials, most of which occur as loose, earthy deposits consisting chiefly of an intimate mixture of clay and calcium carbonate, formed under freshwater conditions; specifically an earthy substance containing 35–65% clay and 65–35% carbonate.
 (Pettijohn, F. J. (1957). p.410)

-Southern Mound Moat – The Stonehenge Ditch
+Southern Mound Moat – (The Stonehenge Hoax – The Ditch)

 If you look at the remains of the Stonehenge moat today, it appears very shallow and uneven, but when excavated, it looks very different.
 It is, in fact, a series of ‘individual pits’, which, in places, are connected by shallow walls.